-The System-Level Description Table (VM SYSDESCT)
+The system-level description table (VM SYSDESCT)

-The system-level description table contains the descriptions of the products that have been received on the system.
-The system-level description table resides on the Software Inventory disk, and it is updated during receive processing for installation media.
-Information in the PRODPART files is used to update this table.
+The system-level description table (VM SYSDESCT) contains the description of the products that have been received on the system VM SYSDESCT resides on the software inventory disk and is updated by the VMFINS EXEC during receive processing for installation media.
+Information from the PRODPART files is used to update this table.